How to Grow Betta Bulbs (Step-by-Step Aponogeton Guide)

-One of the aspects of fish keeping that many people find intimidating is keeping live plants.
-It seems like there should be a lot involved with growing live plants in an aquarium.
+One of the intimidation aspects of fish keeping is growing and maintaining live plants in an aquarium.
 Newbies and experienced fish keepers alike are in luck, though.
 When it comes to aquatic plants, there may not be a plant that’s easier to grow than Betta Bulbs.
 Here’s everything you need to know about Betta Bulbs, including step by step growing instructions.

 What are Betta Bulbs?